Benny Lévy

-Benny Lévy (also Pierre Victor; 28 August 1945 – 15 October 2003) was a philosopher, political activist and author.
+Benny Lévy (/fr/; also Pierre Victor; 28 August 1945 – 15 October 2003) was a philosopher, political activist and author.
 A political figure of May 1968 in France, he was the disciple and last personal secretary of Jean-Paul Sartre from 1974 to 1980.

-Along with him, he helped founding the French newspaper Libération in 1972.
+Along with him, he helped found the French newspaper Libération in 1972.

-After having encountered the Jewish philosophy of Emmanuel Levinas in 1978, he operated a return to tradition.
-He then founded the Institut d'études lévinassiennes in Jerusalem with Alain Finkielkraut and Bernard-Henri Lévy.
+After having encountered the Jewish philosophy of Emmanuel Levinas in 1978, he effected a return to Jewish tradition.
+In 2000, he founded the Institut d'études lévinassiennes in Jerusalem with Alain Finkielkraut and Bernard-Henri Lévy.

 Benny Lévy is known for his unusual itinerary from Maoism to Judaism, or "from Mao to Moses", which was also followed by a few other philosophers of his generation.